 As workers switch from driving to the office to getting out of bed and opening up their laptop, HR has to adapt accordingly.

-Human resource departments needs a way of collaborating and working with potential hires, new hires, and seasoned staff to maximize collaboration.
+Human resource departments needs a way to collaborate and work with potential hires, new hires, and seasoned staff to maximize collaboration.
 This collaboration has to extend beyond using email and file sharing programs, because the relationships common to on-site work are lost and forgotten when employees are out of face-to-face contact.

 Building employee trust and loyalty can be difficult, and when workers are remote, it can become even more difficult.
 It can also be difficult to train, recruit, and retain top talent.
-That’s why using intranet software that harnesses the power of collaboration and information sharing — whether it is ideas, announcements, questions, feedback, or insight — is essential to smoothing out concerns, offering necessary coaching and support, and accelerating growth from hiring new workers.
+That’s why using intranet software that harnesses the power of collaboration and information sharing — whether it is ideas, announcements, questions, feedback, or insight — is essential for human resources to smooth out concerns, offer necessary coaching and support, and accelerate growth from hiring new workers.